A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Anomaly Detection in the Offline RL Setting

-The Gaussian assumption allows us to use a Mahalanobis distance-based detection, where the mean vectors $\mu_c$ and the covariance matrix $\Sigma_c$ capture the data distribution of $f(s)$ for each action class $c$.
-We firstly collect $N_c$ state action pairs $\{ (s_i, a_i)\}$, separately for each action class $c$, and compute the empirical class mean and covariance of $c$:
+\textbf{Vanilla MD-based Detection.} An MD-based detection based on Gaussian assumption can be immediately developed based on the mean vectors $\mu_c$ and the covariance matrix $\Sigma_c$ calculated from $f(s)$ for each action class $c$.
+We first collect $N_c$ state action pairs $\{ (s_i, a_i)\}$, separately for each action class $c$, and compute the empirical class mean and covariance of $c$:

-Mahalanobis distance is superior to Euclidean distance in many tasks~\cite{lee2018simple,ren2021simple,kamoi2020mahalanobis}, since it utilizes additional data covariance information to normalize the distance scales.

-After the estimation in Eq.~\ref{eq:MD}, we obtain the class-conditional Gaussian distribution to describe the structure of the data within the state representation space for each action class.
-For each state $s$ that the agent observes, we compute its \textit{Detection Mahalanobis Distance} $M(s)$ between $s$ and the closest class-conditional Gaussian distribution:
+In distance-based detection, a straightforward metric is Euclidean distance~(ED).
+However, MD generally outperforms ED in many tasks~\citep{lee2018simple,kamoi2020mahalanobis,ren2021simple}, as it incorporates the additional data covariance information to normalize the distance scales.
+Following the estimation in~\cref{eq:MD}, we derive the class-conditional Gaussian distribution to characterize the data structure within the state representation space for each action class.
+For each state $s$ observed by the agent, we compute its \textit{Detection Mahalanobis Distance} $M(s)$ between $s$ and the nearest class-conditional Gaussian distribution by:

-The image classification work in~\cite{lee2018simple} defined a Mahalanobis confidence score to construct a binary (logistic) classifier.
-This approach heavily relied on having a validation dataset available.
-In stark contrast, we utilize $M(s)$ as the detection metric under the statistical hypothesis test framework.
-Proposition~\ref{prop} shows that this Detection Mahalanobis Distance $M(s)$ has a Chi-square distribution under the Gaussian assumption.
+Unlike the previous work~\cite {lee2018simple}, which defined a Mahalanobis confidence score based on a binary classifier in a validation dataset, we utilize $M(s)$ as the detection metric within a statistical hypothesis test framework.
+Proposition~\ref{prop} demonstrates that $M(s)$ follows a Chi-squared distribution under the Gaussian assumption.